Idéateur

 Voir aussi

-An outliner (or outline processor) is a specialized type of text editor (word processor) used to create and edit outlines, which are text files which have a tree structure, for organization.
+An outliner (or outline processor) is a specialized type of text editor (word processor) used to create and edit outlines, which are text files which have a tree structure or a tree view, for organization.
 Textual information is contained in discrete sections called "nodes", which are arranged according to their topic–subtopic (parent–child) relationships, like the members of a family tree.
 When loaded into an outliner, an outline may be collapsed or expanded to display as few or as many levels as desired.

 Outliners are used for storing and retrieving textual information, with terms, phrases, sentences, or paragraphs attached to a tree.
 So rather than being arranged by document, information is arranged by topic or content.
 An outline in an outliner may contain as many topics as desired.
 This eliminates the need to have separate documents, as outlines easily include other outlines just by adding to the tree.